w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-flashing.md

 :::tests
 <b>Procedure</b>
-1. Identify any content that includes flashing.
+1. Identify if content contains flashing.
-2. Verify that, for each instance of flashing, the flashing is essential.
+2. For each instance of flashing, identify if the flashing is essential.

 <b>Expected Results</b>
+* #1 is false, or
 * #2 is true
 :::